The short answer

-Beagles were bred since 1700s England specifically to follow scent trails over long distances in pack hunting.
+Beagles were bred since 1700s England to follow scent trails over long distances in pack hunting.
 Their scent acuity is second only to Bloodhounds among all dog breeds.
+The American Kennel Club breed standard captures the working heritage; what it understates is how completely the nose runs the dog.

 Scent receptor comparison: